callstack/react-native-fbads/README.md

   .catch(error => {});
 ```

-Method returns a promise that will be rejected when an error occurs during a call (e.g. no fill from ad server or network error) and resolve when user either dimisses or interacts with the displayed ad.
+The `showAd` method returns a promise that will be resolves once the ad has been either dismissed or clicked by the user.
+The promise will reject if an erros occurs before displaying the ad, such as a network error.

 ### Native Ads

-Native Ad is a type of an ad that matches the form and function of your React Native interface.
+Native Ads allow you to create custom ad layouts that match your app.
+Before proceeding, please review [Facebook's documentation on Native Ads](https://developers.facebook.com/docs/audience-network/native-ads/) to get a better understanding of the requirements Native Ads impose.

 <img src="https://cloud.githubusercontent.com/assets/2464966/18811079/52c99932-829e-11e6-9a3d-218569d71a6d.png" height="500" />

-#### 1. Creating AdsManager
+#### 1. Create the ads manager

-In order to start rendering your custom native ads within your app, you have to construct
-a `NativeAdManager` that is responsible for caching and fetching ads as you request them.

 ```js
 import { NativeAdsManager } from 'react-native-fbads';